BrownieO/Conlang-notes/Grammar/nouns-verbs.md

 </table>

 - Imperative: append "aor"
-- Conditional: insert "a"
+- Conditional: prepend "a"
-- To be: insert "es"
+- To be: prepend "es"
-- To be now/Passive mode:  insert "ac" or "est"
+- To be now/Passive mode: prepend "ac" or "est"